2i2c-org/2i2c-org.github.io/content/blog/2025/good-citizen/index.md

 1. Grow and guide new contributors to grow team capacity
 1. Help making releases
 1. Provide code review
-1. Help onboard new contributors to the project
 1. Fix broken CI
 1. Write documentation and tutorials
 1. Manage and run meetings